AE-Js/PPI_assignment3/README.md

 The git-flow branching approach is used.
 The following branches exists
 - matser: stable branch of the code (only to be updated with new releases)
 - dev: development branch
-- feauture: branches where new feautres are being developed.
-Use git flow feauture start <MYFEAUTURE> to create a new feauture and git flow feauture finish MYFEATURE to merge it back to dev.
+- feature: branches where new featres are being developed.
+Use git flow feature start <MYFEATURE> to create a new feature and git flow feature finish MYFETURE to merge it back to dev.
-- release/vX.X.X: a particular relase of the code, use git flow release start <RELEASE NAME>  and git flow release finish <RELASE NAME> to merge it back with dev
+- release/vX.X.X: a particular release of the code, use git flow release start <RELEASE NAME>  and git flow release finish <RELASE NAME> to merge it back with dev

 For questions and queries contact M. Rovira-Navarrro at m.roviranavarro@tudelft.nl